mojio/mojio-developer-cms/cms/PUSHBasics/template.md

 #### Fields ####

 To save on bandwidth a subset of fields can be specified.
-Only top level properties are allowed for the time being (ex: `Location`, but not `Location.Lat`).
+Only top level properties are allowed at this time (ex: `Location`, but not `Location.Lat`).
 Leave this empty to receive the full stream.

 #### Conditions ####

 A condition string to filter notifications by.
 These conditions follow the same string format the API's filtering mechanism.
-Example: "Speed.Value gt 50"
+Example: "Speed.Value gt 50" or "Tags contains 'work-car' and FuelLevel.Value lt 20"

 #### Timing ####